 Every time you receive feedback run yourself through the below process to stop any immediate emotional responses that are preventing you from extracting the real value of the feedback.

 - Break down what’s been said and apply it to the situation it refers to.

 - Analyze how that advice could have changed the outcome.

 - Ask questions based on how the feedback would have changed the initial situation.

-This step-by-step approach will help you not only avoid unnecessary confrontations but will unveil the real value of the feedback leading to relevant follow-up questions.
+This step-by-step approach will not only help you avoid unnecessary confrontations but will allow you to focus on the real value of the feedback and develop great follow up questions.

 How to Give Feedback

-Giving feedback is more of a minefield.
+Giving feedback can be a minefield.
 There’s the unknown variable of the other person.
 Their response is something out of your control so you have to avoid making this seem like a personal attack.